Information for candidates

 View the full list of disqualifications at the Electoral Commission website.

-Download a nomination pack from the Electoral Commission website.
+Download the nomination pack from the Electoral Commission website.

-Book an appointment for delivering your nomination papers.
+Book an appointment to deliver your nomination papers.

 Standing as a candidate